Pranav-201/Zingoo-The_Future_Backend./README.md

 ## 🌌 What is Zingoo?

-Zingoo is a **TypeScript-first, modern Node.js HTTP framework** designed as a lean, type-safe alternative to Express.
+Zingoo is a **modern, JavaScript-first Node.js HTTP framework** designed as a lean alternative to Express.
 It ships with routing, middleware, validation, security headers, CORS, rate limiting, and structured error handling — all with a clean, minimal API.

-**v0.1.0 ships the core framework.** Future versions will add AI/LLM support, RAG pipelines, and observability as first-class features.
+**v0.1.0 ships the core framework.** Future versions will add AI/LLM support as a first-class feature.

 ```diff
 + npm install zingoo